top of page

 A veterinarian taking care of a horse

 Shockwave therapy is becoming really popular for helping horses heal from injuries.
-Vets and horse owners are using it more because they believe it can help horses get better
+Vets and horse owners are using it more because it can help horses get better

-Here’s something important: About 30% of sport horses get injuries to their muscles and bones during their careers.
-With so many horses getting hurt, finding a good treatment is super important.
-Could shockwave therapy be the solution?
-Let’s dig in and see if it really works.
+About 30% of sport horses get injuries to their muscles and bones during their careers.
+With so many horses getting hurt, finding a good treatment and the right shockwave therapy machine for horses is super important.

 Key Highlights